Long-Term Disability Insurance

 How to Apply or Increase Existing Coverage Online

 Applying for insurance for the first time, or increasing your existing coverage is quick and easy with the online insurance application.
 The application is automatically programmed to allow you to apply for the levels for which you qualify, whether you are applying for the first time or you are increasing your current coverage.
+The effective date of your coverage depends on the date you enroll and whether proof of good health is required.
 Please note the following:

 For new employees on the job less than 240 days